Home » Resources » Madera Community College’s Million Dollar Vision

 Shauna Davis: Thank you so much.
 Yeah.
 Thank you so much.

-Speaker 1: Thank you for listening to another episode of The Community College Marketing Masterclass Podcast, hosted by Interact’s team of two year college experts.
-For more community college resources, insights and downloads, including the transcript of today’s show, visit interactcom.com.
+Announcer: Thank you for listening to another episode of The Community College Marketing Master Class podcast, hosted by Interact’s team of two-year college experts.
+For more community college resources, insights, and downloads, including the transcript of today’s show, visit interactcom.com.
 That’s interact C-O-M .com.
 And don’t forget to follow Interact on social media and subscribe to this podcast to keep your finger on the pulse of higher ed trends.
 That’s all for today.
 We’ll catch you next time.